Sunday, August 11, 2024

 El Bakkali deserves credit for coming back from so far off the pace.
 He was 7th with more than 250m, two hurdles, and a water jump to go.

-This was uncharted territory for Rooks – over a second per lap faster than he had ever run before.
+But this was uncharted territory for Rooks – over a second per lap faster than he had ever run before.
 El Bakkali knows this territory well, as his PB is 7:56.68.

 Rooks knows territory of a different kind.

-Rooks won the 2015 Washington State small schools (1B/2B) cross country title as a high school sophomore.
+He won the 2015 Washington State small schools (1B/2B) cross country title as a high school sophomore.
 His winning time was 15:46.6 on the rolling 5k course at Sun Willows Golf Course in Pasco.

 As a junior, his College Place High School had moved up to the 1A classification and he finished 4th in 15:59.6.